Audit and Compliance in Indonesia: A Guide for Foreign Investors

 There is currently no single unifying regulation on auditing and compliance in Indonesia.
 Foreign investors will need to be aware that regulations regarding auditing, accounting, and financial reporting are stipulated over several laws and bylaws, and that a good understanding of these can ensure their business stays compliant.

-Foreign investors should, however, focus on the Company Law, which dictates the terms for when audits become obligatory in addition to the accounting standards companies should adhere to when preparing financial statements.Investors should use the services of registered local advisors to make sure they understand the prevailing regulations.
+Foreign investors should, however, focus on the Company Law, which dictates the terms for when audits become obligatory in addition to the accounting standards companies should adhere to when preparing financial statements.registered local advisors to make sure they understand the prevailing regulations.

 Auditing and compliance requirements